• Skip to primary navigation

 • allow adequate time for the pizza dough to rise (see recipe below)

-• ensure your pizza has a warm draught-free place to rise (in a warm ThermoServer is a great option)
+• ensure your pizza dough has a warm, still place to rise (in a warm ThermoServer is a great option)

 • check that your yeast is in date